-Extreme weather events, natural disasters, failure of climate change mitigation and adaptation, and water crisis are in the top 5 of global risks according to the World Economic Forum’s ‘Global Risks Report 2019’.
+Extreme weather events, natural disasters, climate action failure and water crisis are in the top 5 of global risks according to the World Economic Forum’s ‘Global Risks Report 2020’.
 Resilience, as a way of dealing with these risks, becomes essential for people, businesses and cities.

 Resilience – the official version